What viruses cause hearing loss?

-Viruses can trigger hearing loss in three ways: congenital (taking place at birth), hearing loss occurring over time after the onset of a virus or as a combination of the two.
+Viruses can trigger a hearing loss in three ways: congenital (taking place at birth), hearing loss occurring over time after the onset of a virus, or as a combination of the two.
 No two people will react in the same way to a virus and not everyone will suffer from hearing loss as the result.
-In general, very young children are the most at risk group.
+In general, very young children are the most at-risk group.

 Children are most at risk

 Some viruses in pregnant mothers may cause significant harm to their unborn babies.
 Hearing loss is one type of birth defect associated with viruses.
 The cytomegalovirus (CMV) is responsible for around 40% of hearing loss in very young children.
 In fact one out of 200 babies is born with the cytomegalovirus and some 20% of those babies will develop mild to severe hearing loss in the first two years of life.
 Hearing loss may initially only be present in one ear but may develop later on in the other ear as well.

 CMV is a member of the herpes family of viruses and it can remain latent for many years causing illness in immune compromised people.
 It’s especially critical that you seek urgent medical care if your baby is showing signs of CMV or does not respond to sound.
 Medical treatment with antiviral drugs may help reduce the severity of hearing loss but you need to keep an eye open for side effects.

 German Measles or Rubella is another virus that can lead to severe hearing loss in very young children.
 The baby is at risk of developing congenital rubella if the mother contracts rubella during the pregnancy.
 Hearing loss in the baby usually develops within 6 to 12 months of birth and is the result of significant damage to the cochlea.